tatanda/tatanda.github.io/_posts/2017-12-01-Linear Regression.md

 - Test Model using both methods on a dataset and compare with Sklearn out-of-the box model using the Root Mean Square Error (RMSE)

-RMSE is the average of the square differences between our hypothesis predicted values and the actual values.
+<div align = "justify"> RMSE is the average of the square differences between our hypothesis predicted values and the actual values.
-It's used as a means to test for model accuracy.
+It's used as a means to test for model accuracy.</div>

 Let's import the important libraries: